5.1. Enforcement in debt

 5.4.
 Expected time frame

-The enforcement in debt generally takes only four to eight weeks.
-The enforcement in movable property, however, often needs six to nine months in the western part of Germany and nine to 12 months in the eastern part of Germany, due to a lack of bailiffs and large backlogs.
+Enforcement in debt generally takes only four to eight weeks.
+Enforcement in movable property, however, often needs six to nine months, due to a lack of bailiffs and large backlogs.
 The time frame for enforcement in real estate depends very much on the course of the case, the court, possible banks, and, of course, possible buyers.

 (End of chapter 5 - Enforcement)